Cost of Living in London — The Ultimate Guide

 10. London Cost of Living — FAQs

-Does the Area You Live in Influence the Cost of Living?
+Does the Area You Live in Influence the Cost of Living in London?

 Yes — particularly when it comes to rent and transport costs.
 Generally speaking, the further away from the centre of London you get, the cheaper rent and house prices become.
 At the same time, the cost of commuting into more central areas rises as you get further away.